-The Haliburton Highlands Green Burial Society (HHGBS) has tirelessly been advocating for green burial options within all four of the County’s Townships, and they’ve got a win!
-A hybrid at St. Stephen’s Anglican Church Cemetery is a go.
+The Haliburton Highlands Green Burial Society (HHGBS) has tirelessly been advocating for green burial options within all four of the County’s Townships.
+There’s a possibility a hybrid at St. Stephen’s Anglican Church Cemetery will proceed.

-Sign-up for Haliburton updates and also, every sign-up lends a voice of support to the cause.
-(Names remain anonymous).Follow the Haliburton Highlands Green Burial Society: FacebookAnd get in touch with Terry Moore, president of HHGBS at [email protected]
+Sign-up for updates.Follow the Haliburton Highlands Green Burial Society: FacebookAnd get in touch with Terry Moore, president of HHGBS at [email protected]